FedericoGiuliana/Mimir-Engine/Jupyter/README.md

-# Create a Jupyter notebook
+# Create and Delete a Jupyter notebook

 ## Getting Started